Managing Your Time on the SAT or ACT

 Be sure to pace yourself while writing the essay.
 Don’t rush through it - you might forget to write about important points or arguments you want to make.

 Need some extra study support for the SAT or ACT?
-Check out our list of free study resources here, or text #Hello to 33-55-77 to speak with one of our college advisors!
+Click here to check out our list of free study resources, or text #Hello to 33-55-77 to speak with one of our college advisors!
+If you're using a mobile device, click here to have the text message set up for you!